Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The best places to stay in Alamosa for visiting Great Sand Dunes National Park are:

-• 🏠 Holiday Inn Express: The Holiday Inn has an indoor pool and hot tub so you can relax after a day at the park.
+- 🏠 Holiday Inn Express: This Holiday Inn has an indoor pool and hot tub so you can relax after a day at the park.
 You’ll also get a free breakfast in the morning.

-• 🍽️ Comfort Inn & Suites: The Comfort Inn & Suites is near Splashland Hot Springs, which is a geothermal outdoor public pool.
-The hotel has an indoor pool and hot tub and free breakfast.
+- 🍽️ Comfort Inn & Suites: Stay near Splashland Hot Springs, a geothermal outdoor public pool.
+The hotel has an indoor pool and hot tub, too, as well as free breakfast.

 Mosca

 Mosca is just outside of Great Sand Dunes National Park.
-It’s much closer to the national park, but there are very few places to stay.
+It’s closer to the national park than Alamosa, but there are very few places to stay.

 The best places to stay in Mosca for visiting Great Sand Dunes National Park are: